London’s (probably) first absinthe distillery, Devil’s Botany has opened near Lea Bridge in East London.

 Absinthe was first produced in 18th century Switzerland and quickly became known as the famed aperitif of the Val-de-Travers, but by 1915 the alluring green elixir was nicknamed the “Green Devil” and banned in numerous countries around the world — the only spirit in the history of alcohol to be singled out in a ban as such.

 The ban was due to the drink’s “pernicious effect” on the drinkers, both moral delinquency as well as the medical effects of such strong alcohol and allegations of psychoactive effects.
 In fact, there’s never been any evidence that it’s anything more than just a very strong alcoholic drink.

-Not that didn’t stop Dracula using it to seduce Miss Mina Harker.
+Not that didn’t stop Dracula from using it to seduce Miss Mina Harker.

 “Absinthe is the aphrodisiac of the self.
 The green fairy who lives in the absinthe wants your soul.
 But you are safe with me.”